organisciak/dissertation/document/1_intro.md

 According to one study of social OPACs, the list feature in BiblioCommons is heavily used, many times greater than commenting and more than ratings [@spiteri_social_2011].

 Similarly, cultural heritage collections have reported past success in using crowd contributions for increasing discoverability to content, improving metadata quality, or even contributing to item description.
-For example, after a pilot partnership with Flickr, the Library of Congress implemented a workflow for review public comments on images for research or information to integrate back into item records [@springer_for_2008].
+For example, after a pilot partnership with Flickr, the Library of Congress implemented a workflow for reviewing public comments on images for research or information to integrate back into item records [@springer_for_2008].

 Crowd curation is just one example of a use of crowdsourcing to create information.
 Table @tbl:crowd_actions shows a number of different actions that have been observed for collecting metadata.